hmmclean/Machine-Learning-Project_Project-4/README.md

         * CSS Folder
            * styles.css - CSS styles for the index page
       * JS Folder
-           * auto_player_selection.js - Script that handles the auto selection for the player if they do not select within the 10 sec time allotment.
+           * auto_player_selection.js - Script that handles the auto selection for the player if they do not select by 1 second on the timer, selects a random hand
-           * computer_textchoice.js - Script that handles
+           * computer_textchoice.js - Script that handles removing text that says "Computer is choosing a hand" at 5 seconds
-           * game_id.js - Script that creates a unique game ID for each game.
+           * game_id.js - Script that creates a unique game ID for each game
-           * game_logic.js - Script that runs the entire game.
+           * game_logic.js - Script that runs the entire game
-           * player_choice.js - Script that
+           * player_choice.js - Script that handles the selection of the button of the player choice and returns the correct animated hand
-           * popup_logic.js - Script that
-           * selection_prompt.js - Script that
+           * selection_prompt.js - Script that handles the text "Make a Selection" once the player selects and icon
-           * video_popup.js - Script that creates the video popup on the rules page.
+           * video_popup.js - Script that creates the video popup on the rules page
-           * vs_image.js - Script that
+           * vs_image.js - Script that shows the VS popup when the animation begins and the hands begin executing the animation
+           * winner_scoreboard.js - Script that determines the winner based on the selection of the hands and appends a score to the appropriate winner

+### Game Logic, Player and Computer
+The start of our game the player will see a seamless design that allows them to pick a hand (with buttons) and have the action called via javascript and keyframe animation after countdown.
+The game was designed to make players “feel” like they are playing they are playing a “similar” opponent elicit real play responses.
+Inside the console the game is logging all the moves from both the player and the computer, as well as the rounds, winner, and a unique game id.

+* <IMAGE>

+While the player is experiencing a simulated game, in reality much of the game happens right at the round opening and closing.
+In rounds 1-3 the computer makes a choice right at the round opening to avoid influence from the player's hand.
+The round continues through until post 4 seconds, where the logging is not only logged to the console but is logged to our backend environment using Node.JS framework and middleware to make an API call to MongoDB Atlas.

+In addition, in rounds 1-3 the computer is only randomly choosing a hand.
+This is due to the use of the N-gram method.
+The computer needs 3 rounds of data to begin to process what the next possible outcome would be at round 4.
+This method is carried through rounds 4-10 using the subsequent 3 rounds to simplify the decision for the computer.

+* <IMAGE>

+### Logging and Input/Output Data Aggregation
+Inside the console the game is logging all the moves from both the player and the computer, as well as the rounds, winner, and a unique game id.

+* <IMAGE>

+In addition to the logging done in the console we also used an event-driven non-blocking I/O model.
+This method is basically listening for an event to happen in the game, and the model will run simultaneous scripts without waiting to another process to complete.
+Node.js is the heart of our game reporting and is assisting the flow of the program which is determined by events such as user actions.
+Node uses a loop to initiate and execute logging operations and in the instance of our game, Node is listening for the the annoucement of the round winner.
+Per the image below, there is a front-end to our game (the hosted website) and the back-end to our game (an evironment we created).
+Node.js is not technically in both environments, however the framework is assiting execution on both ends, but technically Node lives in our back-end.

+The process starts from the logging in the RPSLS game, which an Express.JS script parses the JSON from the logging inside the game, and acts as middleware to handle the POST request from the API.
+In this instance the script is also handling tasks such as authentication and request processing.
+Once the request is authenticated the new documnet is then added to our MongoDB Altas (our noSQL, SQL cloud-based database) using a Mongoose schema.

+From the other side, when we request game data the process is similar.
+The middleware handles a GET request, validates a secret key, query game data from MongoDB, format it as CSV, and stream the file to the client for download.

+* <IMAGE>

 ## WEBSITE Survey
 #### Main index page